goswami800/discover-dollar-mean-devops-task/README.md

 - Implement a **CI/CD pipeline** (GitHub Actions) that:
   - Builds Docker images on every push
   - Pushes them to **Docker Hub**
   - Automatically deploys latest changes to the EC2 VM
+  - Copy and paste this IP 34.204.107.68 into your browser

 ---